 Father Murphy died on September 16, 2000, before the new church was completed.
 Father Patrick Cullen was appointed Pastor on December 8, 2000, and he continued the construction to its completion, celebrating Saint Mark’s first Mass on August 10, 2003.
 Bishop Foley celebrated the formal Dedication and Blessing on September 16, 2003.

 In July 2006, Father Joseph Culotta was appointed Pastor of Saint Mark the Evangelist Parish and still serves today.
-On July 1, 2011, Sister Theresa (Terry) Bretthauer, a Missionary Servants of the Most Blessed Trinity/ Trinitarian Sister, joined Saint Mark as Pastoral Associate.
+On July 1, 2011, Sister Theresa (Terry) Bretthauer, a Missionary Servants of the Most Blessed Trinity Sister, joined Saint Mark as Pastoral Associate.

 Saint Mark is located in an area that continues to add new homes and apartments.
 Since the establishment of the Parish in 1999, it has grown from 300 to 1,200 families.

-To address the growth and increased need of the Parish to expand its ministries to meet the needs of parishioners, an expansion project is planned.
-The project will include a new Parish Life Center and will provide space for an expanded Social Hall, Nursery, Adult Education and Parish Offices.
-The hope is to begin construction in the spring of 2018 with completion in September 2019.
+To address the growth and to allow the Parish to expand its ministries to better serve the needs and wishes of the parishioners, an expansion project is underway.
+The project includes a new Parish Life Center and provides space for an expanded Social Hall, Nursery, Adult Education and Parish Offices.
+Completion of the project is scheduled for September 2019.
 Once completed, the existing Parish Life Center will become a dedicated Parish Youth Center and Parish School of Religion.